PPM 9-5, Faculty Responsibilities to Students

 As teachers, faculty encourage the free pursuit of learning in students.
 Faculty hold before themselves the best scholarly standards of their disciplines.
 They demonstrate respect for students as individuals and adhere to their proper role as intellectual guides and counselors.
 Faculty make every reasonable effort to foster honest academic conduct and to assure that the evaluations of their students reflect their true merits.
 Faculty respect the confidential nature of the relationship between faculty or student.
 They avoid any exploitation of students for private advantage and acknowledge significant assistance from them.
 Faculty protect their students' academic freedom (based upon the AAUP Statement of Professional Ethics, 1966).

-6. If there is a conflict between a student's core beliefs and the requirements or course content in a particular course, a student may request a resolution of such a conflict.
+3.2.6 If there is a conflict between a student's core beliefs and the requirements or course content in a particular course, a student may request a resolution of such a conflict.
 The faculty member is not required to provide alternative requirements or modify the course content as long as the existing requirements and content have a reasonable relationship to the legitimate pedagogical goals of the course.
 However, the faculty members is required to grant such a resolution if denial of the request would be arbitrary and capricious or illegal.
-(See PPM 6-22, Part IV.D.9.)
+(See PPM 6-22, Student Code, section 6.4.8)

-11. The student has the right to an environment for learning free from unlawful discrimination.
+3.2.11 The student has the right to an environment for learning free from unlawful discrimination.
 One type of unlawful discrimination is sexual/gender harassment.
-This has been defined in PPM 3-32.
+This has been defined in PPM 3-32, Discrimination, Harasment, and Sexual Misconduct (inlcuding Title IX).
 Any student who feels there has been a violation of this policy has the right to take action according to the provisions of that policy.

-12. Serious conflicts of interest between a faculty member and a student, including but not limited to sexual or financial relationships, are prohibited.
-A complaint alleging violations of this policy may be initiated by any person according to the provisions of PPMs 9-11 and 9-12 (see also PPM 3-32)
+3.2.12 Serious conflicts of interest between a faculty member and a student, including but not limited to sexual or financial relationships, are prohibited.
+Amorous or sexual relationships between faculty members and students are governed according to the provisions of PPMs 3-32a, and 3-32, Discrimination, Harasment, and Sexual Misconduct (inlcuding Title IX).
+A complaint alleging violations of this policy may be initiated by any person according to those policies and the provisions of PPMs 9-11, Informal Procedures and the Informal Conciliatory Meeting and 9-12, Formal Hearing.